Sapporo Shime Parfait Tour (2): An Inside Look at 'Remake easy,' Sapporo's Secret, Members-Only Parfait Bar|Domingo

 Remake easy

-Hayashi makes parfaits with respect for the ingredients and producers, and with careful consideration of the environmental impact.
-Remake easy is perfect in that you can eat beautiful and delicious parfaits, but if you visit after learning about the passion behind it, you may feel a different kind of satisfaction.
-Through this interview, I was reminded of the power and possibilities of parfaits.
-And they were delicious!
+Mr. Hayashi creates his parfaits with respect for ingredients and producers, and with consideration for the environmental impact.
+Remake easy is undoubtedly a place where you can eat beautiful and delicious parfaits, but visiting with an understanding of the passionate philosophy behind it might offer a different, more profound experience.
+Through this visit, I was reminded of the power and potential of parfaits.
+And it was incredibly delicious!

-Originally from Gifu Prefecture, she moved from Kumamoto to Sapporo in 2021 and was astonished by the size and deliciousness of Hokkaido.
-She is a freelance writer specializing in gourmet food, travel, agriculture, and real estate.
+Originally from Gifu Prefecture.
+Moved from Kumamoto to Sapporo in 2021 and was astonished by the vastness and deliciousness of Hokkaido.
+A freelance writer specializing in gourmet food, travel, agriculture, and real estate.

 1. Home